awslabs/aws-encryption-sdk-specification/proposals/2020-07-01_aws-kms-keyring-redesign/background.md

 2. **Create the basic building blocks for interacting with AWS KMS** by creating an AWS KMS keyring and a separate AWS KMS discovery keyring.
    New features are supported by writing operations that configure one or more of these smaller-scoped keyrings.
-   These operations also serve as examples, to show customers how we use the basic building blocks for more complex use cases.
+   These operations require us to use our own APIs, and also serve as examples to show customers how we use the basic building blocks for more complex use cases.
    This lowers the risk for one-way doors and makes the customer-facing API easy to use, hard to misuse.
 3. **Move AWS SDK client initialization/configuration outside of the keyring API runtime**.
    This lowers the potential for keyring API runtime failures.